Skip to content

 extract

-ROMs will be extracted from archives as they are being copied or moved.
-ROMs from the same game will be placed into a subdirectory together.
+ROMs will be extracted from archives when they are being copied or moved.
+ROMs from the same game will be placed into a subdirectory together by default (see the --dir-game-subdir <mode> option).

-Input ROMs that are not archived will be copied as-is.
+Input ROMs that are not already archived will be copied as-is, as they have no need to be extracted.

 zip